THE APPLICATION PERIOD FOR THIS POSITION IS NOW CLOSED. APPLICANTS SHORTLISTED FOR AN INTERVIEW WILL BE NOTIFIED THE WEEK OF MAY 20TH.

 What you’ll be doing:

-What skills and experience you should have:
+What skills you should have:

 - You enjoy giving public presentations

-You’re self-motivated and are comfortable working on your own but you enjoy working with colleagues within your organization and other groups
+- You’re self motivated and are comfortable working on your own but you enjoy working with colleagues within your organization and other groups.

-Please email your cover letter, resume and references to firstname.lastname@example.org.
+We are accepting applications on a rolling basis until the right candidate is found.
+Please email your cover letter indicating how you would be the best person for this position, along with your resume and references to firstname.lastname@example.org.
 Only those candidates that are short-listed for interviews will be contacted.
 Please – no phone calls.